deltacasttv/overlay-from-live-content/README.md

 conan install /path/to/video-viewer -b missing -g cmake_find_package
 ```

+### VideoMaster SDK

+The VideoMaster SDK is required to build the application and the following environment variables must be set:
+- `VIDEOMASTERHD_INCLUDE_DIRS`: path to the VideoMaster SDK include directory
+- `VIDEOMASTERHD_LIBRARIES`: path to the VideoMaster SDK library directory

 ### Building with CMake

 If you used Conan to retrieve your dependencies, you can use the following commands to build the project: